 Mark

-When it comes to creating the perfect home putting greens, the type of artificial grass you choose is crucial.
+The type of artificial grass you choose is crucial.

 The right material can transform your practice sessions, offering a realistic feel and consistent performance that mimics natural greens and helps you to become a better golfer.